 Dietary iron comes in two forms, heme iron and non-heme iron.
 Both can be useful to the body, but heme iron is much easier for the body to absorb.
 Just one problem: many of us don't eat a lot of foods that are high in heme iron, such as red meat, organ meats, and seafood.

 This might sound like a fairly easy thing to fix, but there's another factor at play––the body's ability to absorb that iron once you eat it.
 Common supplements like calcium and zinc make it harder for the body to absorb iron, and of course, the gut microbiome plays a role as well.
-Certain types of beneficial bacteria, including S. thermophilus, increase the amount of iron your body absorbs, while certain unfriendly strains decrease it.2
+Certain types of beneficial bacteria, including S. thermophilus, can increase the amount of iron your body absorbs, while certain unfriendly strains decrease it.2

 Finally, low iron levels are often caused or exacerbated by a few other factors, including menstruation, pregnancy, and breastfeeding.
 Women who are menstruating lose iron every month in their menstrual blood (this can be more of a problem in the case of heavy periods); pregnant women need more iron because their bodies are making about half again their normal amount of blood; and nursing women need more because they're passing some of their iron to the baby through their breast milk.3